Crisis Counselling: Canada & Crisis Intervention Mental Health Support

 Takeaway

-It may be possible to receive free counseling in Canada from certain community programs.
-For example, a mental health crisis phone line like 9-8-8 is free to contact, and some mental charities may provide free short-term support for mental wellness.
+It may be possible to receive free counselling in Canada from certain community programs.
+For example, a mental health crisis phone line like 9-8-8 is free to contact, and some mental health charities may provide free short-term support for mental wellness.

-What are the five stages of crisis counseling?
+What are the stages of a mental health crisis?

-Five stages of crisis counseling can be thought of as:
+Five stages of crisis counselling can be thought of as:

 - Building rapport and trust